madeIeine/madeIeine/README.md

 - My name is Madeleine (Maddie) Mak, and I am a sophomore at Edgemont Jr./Sr. High School.
 - I am currently in the Science Scholars Research Program at my school, where I am focusing my research on humanoid robotics over the summer with my mentor.
 - I know basic HTML, JavaScript, CSS, and Python.
-- My interests include AI, graphic design, 2D art, baking, tennis, and of course, coding!
+- My overall interests include AI, graphic design, 2D art, baking, tennis, and coding.

 <!--